yoddidahsyat/upscallix-test/README.md

     "location": "Asia/Jakarta"
 }

-add a user
 location format is based on the moment timezone format

-3. DELETE /user/:id
-delete a user
+3. DELETE /user/:id   => delete a user